Scrapping Roe v. Wade would make the US an outlier in the West. Here's how it compares on abortion rights - KVIA

 Such a move would represent a drastic reversal of decades of precedent that would isolate the United States from most of the developed world on reproductive rights.

-On Monday, Politico published a draft opinion from the court which indicates a majority of judges would vote to repeal the landmark 1973 Roe v.
+On Monday, Politico published what it calls a draft opinion from the court which indicates a majority of judges would vote to repeal the landmark 1973 Roe v.
 Wade ruling, which enshrined the right to have an abortion nationwide, though the final decision will not be announced until this summer.

-The court’s public affairs office on Tuesday confirmed the document is “authentic,” but stressed that “it does not represent a decision by the court or the final position of any member on the issues in the case.”
+CNN has not independently confirmed the document’s authenticity.
+Politico says it has authenticated the draft; a Supreme Court spokesperson declined to comment to CNN.

 The official opinion would reverberate around the world.
 It would firmly counter a global trend towards freer access to abortion, and place the US in a very small club of countries that have moved to restrict access in recent years.